 Previously, Mr. Haslingden was President and COO of Fox Networks Group (FNG).
 As the most senior executive of Fox’s network business, he was responsible for all Fox owned channels in the United States and around the World, including the Fox broadcast network, FX, National Geographic, Nat Geo Wild, Fox Sports, Speed and Fuel in the United States, and all Fox, National Geographic, Star and other Fox owned channels in more than 50 countries.
 In aggregate FNG’s 250+ channels generated over 60% of News Corporations profits in 2012.

 Prior to his appointment as President and COO of FNG at the end of 2010, Mr. Haslingden was CEO of Fox International Channels.
-During the decade he ran this business it grew at an average annual CAGR of over 35 per cent to become a significant profit driver for News Corporation as a whole.
 Mr. Haslingden also served as CEO of the National Geographic Channels business, a worldwide joint venture between News Corporation and the National Geographic Society.

 Mr. Haslingden has sat on a number of industry boards in the United States including the National Cable and Telecommunications Association.
-He was the Chairman of Network Nine in Australia from 2013 to 2016.
-He is a director of US charity WildAid, having been Chairman for the nine years prior to 2016.
-WildAid is a 5 star-rated conservation organization based in San Francisco and Beijing that is one of the largest publishers of conservation directed media in China.
-He is currently a director of Ardent Leisure Group.
+He was the Chairman of Network Nine in Australia from 2013 to 2016, and Chairman of US charity WildAid from 2008-2016.
+He is currently a director of Ardent Leisure Group and Blue Ant Media.

 Tido joined the company in 2013.
 He is an accomplished DOG with over 70 (human) years experience in the private sector.
 As the RACAT Group's DOG, he is primarily responsible for implementing human resource management strategies that enable the company to recruit and retain a high performing and motivated workforce, with their health and wellbeing being a key priority.